U.S. Department of Education Green Ribbon Schools

 All past honorees' submissions are posted at this link.
 Note that ED has a submission limit of 20 pages, including a signed coversheet with certifications a nominee and state nominating authority must make.
 In some cases, state authorities have condensed longer state applications, providing just the summaries to ED.TOP

 20. How does the award vary for school, districts, and postsecondary institutions?

 The award is structured very similarly, with ED asking state authorities to document how their nominees are progressing in every Pillar and Element of the award, using as many standards, programs, and other pre-existing measures as possible.TOP

-The ED-Green Ribbon Schools logo is available by request to honorees.
+The ED Green Ribbon Schools logo is available to honorees upon request.
 It is specific to the year in which the institution was selected.
-ED-Green Ribbon Schools awardees are permitted to display their status using the ED-GRS logo and the year in which they received the award.
+ED Green Ribbon Schools awardees are permitted to display their status using the ED-GRS logo and the year in which they received the award.
 They may not at any time display the logo or advertise their ED-GRS status without using the year in which the award was received.TOP

 22. Do you have to spend a lot of money to become a green school?